The Importance of Succession Management for Future Business Performance

 Resistance to change

-Yet, an old school approach to talent can prevail.
+McKinsey found 60% of executives expect that half their workforce will need to be retrained or replaced within five years.
+Yet, an old-school approach to talent can prevail.
 Lingering loyalty to job titles and an entrenched structure can overlook the underlying capabilities needed and exactly where they’re needed.

 Making the case

-While long term is the name of the game, due diligence means planning for short- and medium-term contingencies that collectively add up to a larger goal.
-That could be encouraging voluntary turnover of low potential talent or “renting” employees between departments to cover talent gaps.
+While long-term is the name of the game, due diligence means planning for short- and medium-term contingencies that collectively add up to a larger goal.
+That could be encouraging voluntary turnover of low-potential talent or “renting” employees between departments to cover talent gaps.

 Relying solely on performance